Diawling National Park: Birds

 Diawling National Park is home to a remarkable variety of birds.
 The species found here include northern pintail, northern shoveler, greater flamingo, lesser flamingo, Eurasian spoonbill, African spoonbill, great egret, great white pelican, Arabian bustard, pied avocet, slender-billed gull, Caspian tern, greater hoopoe-lark and Sudan golden sparrow.
 The site has also been designated an Important Bird Area (IBA) by BirdLife International because it supports significant wintering populations of waterbirds.

 Mammals

 Nature and man combined to obliterate some species in Diawling.
 Some of the larger mammals perished due to prolonged drought and excessive hunting.
 The last remaining West African lion in Diawling was shot in 1970, and the last sighting of the red-fronted gazelle was in 1991.
-Today, the only mammals in the park are spotted hyenas, African golden wolves, warthogs, African wildcats, Cape hares and patas monkeys.
+Today, the only mammals in the park are spotted hyenas, African wolves, warthogs, African wildcats, Cape hares and patas monkeys.
 Other species, including the African manatee, West African crocodile, and hippopotamus, disappeared with the construction of the dam.